-Before creating your strategic plan, you need to decide on the structure you will use.
-There are literally hundreds if not thousands of ways to structure a strategic plan.
+Before creating your strategic plan, you need to decide which structure you will use.
+There are literally hundreds, if not thousands, of ways to structure a strategic plan.
 You’ve likely heard of famous strategic models such as OKRs.
-But beyond the well-known ones, there’s also a myriad of other models ranging from extremely simple, to bewilderingly complicated.
+But beyond the well-known ones, there's also a myriad of other models ranging from the extremely simple to the bewilderingly complex.

-The trouble with many of the strategic models out there, is that they work reasonably well on paper, but when it comes to reality, they don't actually walk you through exactly how to write a strategic plan - or at least one that is truly meaningful to your organization.
-Here are just some of the issues we see which affect many of the popular strategic models:
+The trouble with many of the strategic models out there is that they work reasonably well on paper, but in reality, they don't actually walk you through how to write a strategic plan — or at least one that is truly meaningful to your organization.
+Here are just a few of the issues we see with many of the most popular strategic models:

 - They're too complicated.
 People get lost in terminology rather than focusing on execution.

 - They don’t scale.
 They work well for small organizations but fail when you try to extend them across multiple teams.

 - They're too rigid.
 They force people to add layers for the sake of layers.

 - They're neither tangible nor measurable.
 They’re great at stating outcomes but lousy at helping you measure success.

 - They're not adaptable.
 As we saw in 2020, circumstances can change quickly.
 Your model needs to be able to work not only in your current situation, but it must adapt to changing economic landscapes.

 In this article, we'll show you a simpler, more effective way to write a strategic plan.
 We call it the Cascade Strategy Model.
 While it's not entirely different from some of the most popular strategy models, we find that this approach to the strategic model is simply more effective when it comes to execution than any other model we've tried.
 That holds true for small organizations right through to multinationals trying to figure out how to write a strategic plan.
 It's easy to use, and it works.